uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/oil-and-gas/sections/market-conditions/en_US.md

 ---
 title: Market conditions
 ---
-## The UK has over 100 years in the oil and gas industry

-There are over 380 fields producing oil and gas in the UK today.
-That’s resulted in 43 billion barrels of oil being recovered from the UK Continental Shelf, with estimates stating that 22 billion barrels of recoverable reserves remain.

-The UK’s potential doesn’t stop there.
-New opportunities, like decommissioning, are opening up for companies too.

-## Market conditions

 With over 100 years experience, businesses can be sure that they’re entering a market that’s widely acknowledged as a global leader.

 We are well placed to investigate new technologies and innovations.
 The UK is now focusing on technically challenging methods of extraction and production, including:

-heavy oil
+- heavy oil
-high-pressure, high-temperature extraction
+- high-pressure, high-temperature extraction
-enhanced oil recovery
+- enhanced oil recovery
-special materials for sealing systems
+- special materials for sealing systems

-## Safe development of shale gas
+**Safe development of shale gas**
 Onshore, the UK government is backing the safe development of shale gas because it’s good for jobs, energy security and the UK’s plans to decarbonise the economy.